 These are some of the measures we have in place:

-- Our cybersecurity control environment is aligned to the industry best practices cybersecurity framework (National Institute of Standards and Technology) and is independently assured on an annual basis
+- Our cybersecurity control environment is aligned to the industry best practices cybersecurity framework (National Institute of Standards and Technology) and is independently assessed on a regular basis

 - We have a robust cybersecurity organisational structure and resourcing model built around our key cyber capabilities, with clearly defined roles and responsibilities